ThaTechMaestro/maws/README.md

 # maws
-RESTful API for a mobile app
+RESTful Web Service for a mobile app